Brunomachadob/basic-html-mean-seed/README.md

     package.json        --> for npm
     bower.json          --> for bower
     Gruntfile.js        --> for grunt
+    karma.conf.js       --> for karma
+    typings/            --> for VSCode
-    public/             --> all of the files to be used in on the client side assets/           --> app assets
+    dist/               --> Where your projects file will be after the build task public/             --> all of the files to be used in on the client side assets/           --> app assets
         css/              --> css files